verifai/multiLLM/README.md

 1. **Create a New Python File**: Start by creating a new Python file in your project directory '<NewLLM.py>' , or within the appropriate package, where you'll define your custom implementation.

-2. **Add LLM in config.json file**: Import the `BaseLLM` class from the provided code.
-You'll use this as the parent class for your custom implementation.

 - Define a new class that inherits from `BaseLLM`.
+Implement the required methods: get_response() and get_content().
+The get_response() method should execute your language model with the provided prompt, and the get_content() method should extract relevant content from the response.
-See Example Below:
+- See Example Below:

 <details> <summary>Example NewLLM.py</summary>